 Applications for admission with credit or advanced standing based on, or including consideration of, learning gained in formal and non-formal settings are therefore encouraged.
 Support will be provided to students wishing to present experiential learning as either evidence of suitable entry and/or for assessment for the award of credit toward their chosen programme of study.
-Any recognition of learning and/or award of credit are subject to the terms and conditions laid out in the Policy and Procedures for Recognition of Prior Learning available on the University's website.
+Any recognition of learning and/or award of credit are subject to the terms and conditions laid out in the Policy and Procedures for Recognition of Prior Learning available on the University's website and will also be subject to any regulatory body requirements.